 2. The gum line is receding.

-Bacteria is more likely to gather on the surface of gums around a dental crown than around a natural tooth, which can lead to gum complications.
+Bacteria are more likely to gather on the surface of gums around a dental crown than around a natural tooth, which can lead to gum complications.
 Good oral hygiene helps prevent a receding gum line; however, your gums may still be impacted if the crown is improperly placed.

 3. The dental crown is old